 Securing Public Applications with SonicWall Cloud Secure Edge (CSE)

-Protect SaaS applications via CSE's Cloud Access Security Broker (CASB) solution
+Add device trust and Zero Trust policy enforcement to your SaaS applications with CSE's access-focused Cloud Access Security Broker (CASB)

 Overview